garethky/kalico/docs/Config_Reference.md

 #   Optional module for custom tap validation.
 When not specified, the default
 #   TapQualityClassifier is used.
 Setting a custom classifier overrides the default
 #   validation logic.
+#min_tap_quality: 40.0
+#   The minimum acceptable tap quality score.
+Valid range is 0 to 100 percent.
+#   The default is 40%.
+#decompression_angle:
+#   The average angle of the decompression line for clean taps.
+The futher the
+#   measured decompression angle is from this angle, the worse its tap quality score.
+#   There is no default, this must be measured.
+It is a number in degrees
+#   between 0 and 90.
+#max_approach_force_pct: 0.5

+#max_departure_force_pct: 0.25
+#max_baseline_force_delta_pct: 0.25
+#max_dwell_force_drop_pct: 0.75
+#   Maximums for tap quality checks.
 #z_offset:
 #speed:
 #samples: